magrathealabs/playbook/README.md

 * [Project Completion Term](https://docs.google.com/document/d/1KF3qVysLKTRBIS8-f6dxW64N-HyatC_UplUtzBDyrwM/edit);
 * [NDA](https://docs.google.com/document/d/1lY-N5sT8BX-YWKflEqt-m1HPdY5rzS02g1cIB6WtSfE/edit).

-We start the project with the commercial proposal, with a broad vision of the project's estimatives and costs.
+We start the project with the commercial proposal, with a broad vision of the project's estimates and costs.
 We write this document to start negotiating with our customers.
 Them, we write the project, with requirements and functional specs.
-The project document is attached with the contract.
+The project document is attached to the contract.
 When finishing a project, we give to our customer the project completion term, where we list what we have done and ask for feedback about our work.
-In some projects we also use a special NDA documents.
+In some projects, we also use a particular NDA document.

-We like to work in phases, iterating with customers to prioritise, test and learn about what we're doing.
-We implement MVPs to explore the potential of our ideas, scaling the good ones that worked:
+We like to work in phases, iterating with customers to prioritize, test and learn about what we're doing.
+We implement MVPs to explore the potential of our ideas, scaling the ones that worked:

 ![Project Flow](images/project-flow.png "Project Flow") [Reference: Thoughtworks](https://www.thoughtworks.com/insights/blog/10-tips-transformation-guide-pioneers)